U.S. truckers plan pandemic protest, inspired by Canadian counterparts

 By Omar Younis

-ADELANTO, Calif., Feb 23 (Reuters) - Taking a cue from demonstrations that paralyzed Canada's capital city for weeks, U.S. truckers on Wednesday plan to embark on a 2,500-mile (4,000-km) cross-country drive towards Washington to protest coronavirus restrictions.
+ADELANTO, Calif., Feb 23 (Reuters) - Taking a cue from demonstrations that paralyzed Canada's capital city for weeks, U.S. truckers on Wednesday plan to embark on a 2,500-mile (4,000-km) cross-country drive toward Washington D.C. to protest coronavirus restrictions.

 About 50 large tactical vehicles were also approved to be placed at traffic posts.